areaDetector/ADCompVision/CONTRIBUTING.md

 Some pointers:
 * OpenCV uses Mat objects for images.
 They are written as a 'smart-pointer' class, meaning that they are passed by-reference by default.
 Because of this, make sure to pass the image into the function with (Mat &img).
 * The plugin works by calling functions in a helper library.
-Eventually, a 'custom-function' option will be added so that a custom use case can be easily added and supported.
+If you wish to add an additional function for a more specific use case that the plugin does not support, follow the steps below.

 # Adding a new CV function